tentwentyfour/moodle-enrol_invitation/README.md

 1. Go to "Course administration > Users > Enrolled users".
 2. Click on "Invite user".
-3. Choose a role you want to invite someone as, then enter in their email address.
+3. The default student role will be chosen automatically however if it can't be detected you will need to choose a role you want to invite someone as, then enter in their email address.
 You may optionally change the subject or add a custom message.
 Then click on "Invite user".
 4. The invitation will be sent.
 The invitation will expire, by default, in 2 weeks.
 You can check the status of the invite by clicking on the "Invite history" tab.
 5. Depending on the status of the invitation, you might have the following actions:
 	* "Revoke invite": Will set the expiration of an active invitation to the current time.
 This will disable the use of the invitation link sent to the user.